Rouse Hill suburb profile

 Rouse Hill rental market trends

-The rental market in Rouse Hill has experienced moderate growth, with house rents increasing 6.5% over the past year to $820 per week, while unit rents have risen 5.8% to $635 per week.
-With ongoing development and a family-friendly environment, Rouse Hill continues to attract renters and investors seeking a balanced lifestyle with promising returns.
+The rental market in Rouse Hill has experienced moderate growth, with house rents increasing by 5.1% over the past year to $820 per week, while unit rents have risen by 3.2% to $640 per week.
+As a suburb with expanding amenities and infrastructure, Rouse Hill continues to attract renters and investors seeking steady returns in a developing area.

 Suburbs near Rouse Hill